msh9/codinginthetrenches.com/content/2013/deadlines-and-goals-in-a-software-project.rst

 that I have had a project with in the past uses a inventory tracking system based on technology `introduced by IBM`_ in the mid-80s.
 Does the inventory tracking system exist as a static solution with other changes occurring around it?
-No. Developers still work with the system today making minor modifications to it.
+No. Developers still work with the system today making modifications to it.

 Some software projects are still approached with a waterfall project management mentality.
 For sake of humor let's compare some of the above situations to other projects that use